hydroframe/hf_hydrodata/docs/source/available_metadata.rst

       - String representation of the site's time zone, if provided by the contributing agency.
     * - doi
       - If applicable, the DOI associated with the site, as provided by the contributing agency.
-    * - conus1_x
+    * - conus1_i
-      - Constructed value that maps the site's latitude/longitude to the CONUS1 grid.
+      - Integer number of grid cells in the horizonal direction away from the CONUS1 grid origin of (0,0).
-    * - conus1_y
+    * - conus1_j
-      - Constructed value that maps the site's latitude/longitude to the CONUS1 grid.
+      - Integer number of grid cells in the vertical direction away from the CONUS1 grid origin of (0,0).
-    * - conus2_x
+    * - conus2_i
-      - Constructed value that maps the site's latitude/longitude to the CONUS2 grid.
+      - Integer number of grid cells in the horizonal direction away from the CONUS2 grid origin of (0,0).
-    * - conus2_y
+    * - conus2_j
-      - Constructed value that maps the site's latitude/longitude to the CONUS2 grid.
+      - Integer number of grid cells in the vertical direction away from the CONUS2 grid origin of (0,0).

 Stream Gage Metadata